roughOS/roughOS/README.md

 ```

 ## Run a program
-RoughOS doesn't have a filesystem yet, but you can make programs for it without editing the source code.
+RoughOS cannot run binaries yet, but you can make programs for it without editing the source code.

 Open [`template.c`](kernel/template.c).
 You will see a basic function displaying "Hello world!" using the klibc `kprintf()` function.
 This function is automatically executed by the kernel when you run the operating system.
 Just recompile it when you edit the function code.

+You can also interact with the VFS (Virtual FileSystem) using [the VFS header](kernel/fs/include/vfs.h).

 ## Contributing
 Everyone is free to contribute to WitherOS!
 Read detailed contribution rules [here](CONTRIBUTING.md).